MUSA-620-Spring-2018/MUSA-620-Week-2/README.md

 ## Assignment

-Create an animated choropleth map of Philadelphia (Census tracts level), using a Census variable of your choice.
+Create an animated choropleth map of Philadelphia (Census tract level), using a Census variable of your choice.

 This assignment is **required**.
 Please turn it in by email to myself (galkamaxd at gmail) and Evan (ecernea at sas dot upenn dot edu).